Williamstown vs Geelong West (1983 VFA season): Aftermath

 Williamstown's score of 687 remains the highest in Australian rules football, in any league and at any grade.
 Geelong West had fared little better the previous week, conceding a short-lived record 88.23 (551) against Coburg.
 Following these two losses, Geelong West withdrew its thirds team for the rest of the season.
 Its season record at the time of withdrawal was 0–14 with a percentage of 11.7%.

 The VFA's two-division format for the thirds competition was abandoned in 1984, in response to this game and a general trend of increasingly heavy losses being suffered by teams with structurally weak thirds teams.
 Under the new format, which ran in 1984 and 1985, the thirds played as one large division, with a gradually released fixture which divided teams into performance-based groups to ensure the weakest teams didn't have to play against the strongest teams outside the early part of the year.

 Geelong West thirds won several games in 1984; but by 1985 it had returned to its previous level of futility, with an 0–19 record and percentage of 13.6% despite most of its games being played against other bottom six teams.
-The two-division format in the thirds returned in 1986, Geelong West finishing last in division 1 with 0–18 and a percentage of only 6.1% that year.
+The two-division format in the thirds returned in 1986, Geelong West finishing last in Division 1 with 0–18 and a percentage of only 6.1% that year.
+In 1987, kicked 92.30 (582) against Geelong West in round 1 of the thirds season, and the Roosters finished what would be its final VFA season with a percentage of 9.7%.